10 Best U.S. States for Cat Lovers

 America is a land of cat people—from compassionate cat rescuers to those people who wear matching sweaters with their cats in their annual holiday photo.
 However, there are states where the feline force is stronger than others.

-Here at Estately we crunched the numbers, factoring in data like average lifespans, percentage of households with cats, Facebook “likes” for cats, frequency of heartworm disease, number of no-kill shelters, and other factors to determine our list of the ten best U.S. states for cat lovers.
+Here at Estately we crunched the numbers, factoring in data like average lifespans of cats, percentage of households with cats, Facebook “likes” for cats, frequency of heartworm disease, number of no-kill shelters, and other factors to determine our list of the ten best U.S. states for cat lovers.
 Here are the results…

 This one wasn’t even close—Maine is far and away the best state for cat lovers.
 The great cat state of Maine has the second-highest ranking of any U.S. State in these categories: percentage of cat owners in America (46.4), Facebook “likes,” animal protection law strength, no-kill animal shelters, and percentage of cat owners over dog owners (11%).
 Maine is one of three states with an official state cat —the Maine Coon cat—a tall, muscular cat with heavily furred ears and feet ideally suited for cold winters.